Pedro-Huet/EPortfolio/README.md

 # Econometrics-EPortfolio
-A sample of the works I submitted when performing data analysis using Stata, R and Eviews.
+A sample of data analysis excercises I ghave done using Stata, R and Eviews.